 A large, two-storied stone building with ornate gable-ends.
 The Clerk of Heckmondwike Urban District Council applied to Carnegie for a grant in 1902 and was offered £2,500 (Carnegie gave a further £38 in 1908).
+The grant was on condition that a private individual donated the land.
 The architect was Henry Stead, a local man, and the site was given by Sir Thomas Firth (of Firth’s Carpets), who also gave £100 for books.
-The building, which was opened in January 25th, 1911, had tiled dados, oak furniture and hot water heating.
+The building had tiled dados, oak furniture and hot water heating.
 The newsroom was on the ground floor and the lending library, reference section and workroom were on the first.
 Part of the ground floor was used as a rates office.
 Although modernised inside many of the old features remain.

 Current status: Still open as a public library, run by Kirklees council (2017)